Technology

 Made by waste-free reassembly

-In principle the Spherelose® process produces no waste and is almost completely closed loop.
+Unlike molecular surfactants, this process produces virtually no waste and is almost completely closed loop.